 AWPA Membership Renewal

 It's time to renew your AWPA membership!
-All memberships renewed by January 15, 2020 will receive a $50 discount off of regular membership dues.
-Also available is the ability to pre-order the 2020 AWPA Book of Standards with a $25 discount.
+Be sure to renew by March 31 to avoid suspension of membership privileges.
 Current AWPA members need to first log into the AWPA Members’ store then click on “Membership Renewal” under “Categories” on the left-hand side of the page.
 If you’ve forgotten your online store password, click here to reset your password.
 If you are not currently an AWPA member, please consider applying for membership.

 Organizational Sponsorship Enrollment

-The 2020 Organizational Sponsorship enrollment period is now open.
-Click here to learn more about sponsoring AWPA.
+The 2020 Organizational Sponsorship enrollment period has closed, but click here to learn more about sponsoring AWPA.
 An organizational sponsor may be any organization that supports the AWPA consensus standards development process through the participation of one or more employees or associates as AWPA Members.
 They understand the value of AWPA to the industry and to users of treated wood products, and choose to support AWPA by providing additional funding to the Association as an organizational sponsor.